chirayusamarth/Classification-And-Prediction-Algorithms/README.md

 toydata2.json with \['train'\] and \['test'\] respectively.

-• mnist subset: MNIST is one of the most well-known datasets in computer vision, consisting of images of handwritten digits from 0 to 9
+• mnist subset: MNIST is one of the most well-known datasets in computer vision, consisting of images of handwritten digits from 0 to 9.
+We will be working with a subset of the official version of MNIST.
+In particular, we randomly sample 700 images from each category and split them into training, validation, and test sets, which can be reached in mnist subset.json via keys \['train'\], \['valid'\] and \['test'\] respectively.